IV. Academic Dishonesty

 The previous section on citing references leads us to review the department’s policy regarding plagiarism and other forms of academic dishonesty.

 Academic dishonesty whether cheating, plagiarism, or falsification will not be tolerated.
-If you have any questions regarding plagiarism, you should consult the following statement from the
+If you have any questions regarding plagiarism, please talk with your professor.
+If in doubt, please ask.

 All academic work, written or otherwise, submitted by a student to his [her] instructor or other academic supervisor, is expected to be the result of his [her] own thought, research, or self-expression.
 In any case in which a student feels unsure about a question of plagiarism involving his [her] work, he [she] is obligated to consult his [her] instructor on the matter before submitting it.